jjnurminen/hpimon/README.md

 ## Running

-hpimon (actually the realtime server) needs to be started before you start acquiring data (before you press 'GO' on the acquisition control panel).
-By default, hpimon manages starting and stopping the realtime server by itself.
+hpimon needs to be started before you start acquiring data (before you press 'GO' on the acquisition control panel).
+If you start it while acquiring data, it will start monitoring the next time you press 'GO'.

 ## Interpreting the output